atharvrs07/atharvrs07/README.md

 ## 🎸 Off the Court

 When the racket's down and the laptop's closed, you'll find me with a guitar.
 Music is how I reset.
-Currently learning **[your favorite songs/genre]** — it's a whole vibe.
+Currently learning **Killing in the Name** — it's a whole vibe.

 ---